deity-io/falcon-platform-docs/docs/platform/integration/examples.md

 enterprise_only: true
 ---

-We've created a series of example Integrations to help you understand how to integrate your services with Falcon Platform.
+We've created a series of example Integrations to help you understand how to integrate your services with DEITY Platform.

 **These are not production ready examples**